aniruddha-ingle/crud_restful_api/README.md

   4. "replacedby" //used to set up the replacedby query in the database

 ### End Points
-(Note if you are seeing alt-text instead of image then go to screenshot folder and find image with name = alt-text)
+(Note: If you are seeing alt-text instead of image then go to screenshot folder and find image with name = alt-text)
 #### /oneproduct/ --> This endpoint can be used to view, delete, or update one product document per operation.
   a) View One Product Document
   http://localhost:5000/oneproduct/ -d 'filter={"brand_name":"jellycat","name":"Jellycat Blossom Tulip Bunny Grabber, Pink"}' -X GET